n1ckfg/ANIMA-bot/README.md

 ## Setup

 1. Run the setup script.
-The specified LLM and embeddings models will be downloaded automatically if they are missing.
+The specified LLM and embedding model will be downloaded automatically if they are missing.

 ```bash
 bash setup.sh